 Kodable looks like fun.
 I understand that it is the beginnings of the beginning of coding.
 So, more of a logic type puzzle game that K-2 (or beginners) can try.
 Free but be aware that there are paid upgrades for more levels.
 Kodable (iPad)

 Cargo-Bot (iPad) teaches programming and loops through game play.
 So sad I don’t have an iPad!
 I couldn’t test this one because of that but it is highly recommended in many places and people seem to really love it for the game play aspect as well.
 I really want to play!
 I love this type of game.
-When I wrote this post the iPad Mini was a pretty good deal.
-I have an android tablet but there are so many good learning games on the iPad I might switch when it is time to upgrade.
+Hope you enjoy it.

 BotLogic is a fun little game.
 At first I thought it was way too easy but they add elements as you go along making it fun and challenging.
 There are 5 different age brackets from very young through adult.
 The Bot is entertaining and if his beeping bothers you, just turn down the volume.
 Free online.

 Last we have a free demo of Machineers.
-It is not yet out in a full version but there are plans to release on the iPad. (of course, LOL) The demo version is for PC or Mac.
+The demo version is for PC or Mac.
 Quirky doesn’t begin to describe the style and that is why I like it.
 The object of the game is to fix broken machines.

 See our other coding posts:

 Have you signed up for our newsletter?
 Click here to subscribe and we will keep you posted!